webtretech/nestjs-mailer-react-adapter/README.md

 ## Installation

-> This library is an adapter for [`@nestjs-modules/mailer`](https://github.com/nest-modules/mailer).
+> This library is an adapter for the [`@nestjs-modules/mailer`](https://github.com/nest-modules/mailer) module.
 If you're yet to have it installed, do so by running the command below.

 ```sh
 npm install @nestjs-modules/mailer nodemailer